makrai/notes/camacho-collados18-sense-vsm.md

-From Word to Sense Embeddings: A Survey on Vector Representations of Meaning Jose Camacho-Collados and Mohammad Taher Pilehvar arXiv:1805.04032v2 [cs.CL] 14 May 2018
+From Word to Sense Embeddings: A Survey on Vector Representations of Meaning Jose Camacho-Collados and Mohammad Taher Pilehvar arXiv:1805.04032v2 cs.CL 14 May 2018

 # Abstract

-* This survey is focused on semantic representation of meaning.
+* This survey is focused on semantic representation of meaning
-* two main branches of sense representation, i.e., unsupervised and KBed
+* two main branches of sense representation: unsupervised and KBed
-* this survey covers the main evaluation procedures and provides an analysis of
+* this survey covers the main evaluation procedures and provides an analysis

 # 1. Intro

-* word embeddings [are] beneficial in [NLP] tasks,
+* word embeddings are beneficial in NLP tasks,
-  * generalization power (Goldberg, 2016).
-A wide range of
+  * generalization power (Goldberg, 2016)
   * applications have reported improvements upon integrating word embeddings,
     * Machine Translation (Zou, Socher, Cer, & Manning, 2013),
     * syntactic parsing (Weiss, Alberti, Collins, & Petrov, 2015),